 - 9. Develop a five-year plan to diversify staff beginning with front of house ushers and ticket takers - 10.
 Continue to build direct relationships with Markham's diverse communities to help diversify staff and audiences - 11.
 Create bilingual or multilingual marketing materials - 12.
-Enhance programming plan within the Diamond Series to expand the offerings of performers that reflect the diversity of Markham, with a focus on Asian and South Asian communities - 13.
+Continue to enhance programming plan within the Diamond Series to expand the offerings of performers that reflect the diversity of Markham, with a focus on Asian and South Asian communities - 13.
 Develop a commissioning plan to develop work from Canadian performing arts groups that reflect Markham's diversity - 14.
 Take the lead in helping develop tours for diverse artists within touring networks like Ontario Presents - 15.
-Build direct relationships in collaboration with local businesses and arts organizations abroad that can bring performances of interest to Markham's audiences, with a priority focused on Hong Kong and mainland China and Taiwan based organizations
+Build direct relationships in collaboration with local businesses and arts organizations abroad that can bring performances of interest to Markham's audiences, with a priority focused on Hong Kong, mainland China, Taiwan, India and south Asian based organizations